-We try to make birth practical by measuring, overseeing and monitoring it, when really, it’s an experience that flows seamlessly from one stage to another, taking the birthing woman deep into laborland.
-How can we better describe what she goes through?
-Whapio describes the holistic stages of birth and tells us more.
+We try to make birth practical by measuring, overseeing, and monitoring it… when really, it’s an experience that flows seamlessly from one stage to another, taking the birthing person deep into their physiology and intuitive altered states.
+Whapio Diane Bartlett shares with Adriana how to better describe what the laboring person goes through, by explaining the Holistic Stages of Birth.

 What we talked about:

 - Stage 6: The Tides (when you are galvanized because something is “different”)

 - Stage 7: The Breakers (when, ideally, there’s no mention of pushing)